Database Guidelines 4. Label / Catalog

 4.4.3.
 Artists that use the definite article "The ArtistName" should be listed as "Not On Label (The Artistname)".

 4.5.
 The label cataloging system at Discogs has been adjusted over the years to allow a greater degree of accuracy when adding the labels and companies involved in a release.
 In the past, 'false' labels were created by combining both the branding and company on a release.
 This was especially common for major label releases, which can have many labels and companies involved.
 Please be aware of this when submitting, don't automatically change the information presented on your release to 'fit in' with what is currently listed on Discogs for major labels.
 Always ask in the adding and updating forum http://www.discogs.com/help/forums/board/17 if you are in doubt.

 4.6.1.
 Care should be taken with counterfeit recordings, which are packaged to resemble the original as closely as possible.
-Often, the packing will include the original label and company names.
-Enter these items using a separate label; For example, if the original label is "LabelName", and the suspected counterfeit contains this label name, it should be entered as "LabelName (2)" - thereby creating a different label.
+Often, the packaging will include the original label and company names.
+Enter these items using a separate label; For example, if the original label is "LabelName", and the suspected counterfeit contains this label name, it should be entered as "LabelName (2)" (or the next available number) - thereby creating a different label.
 The profile of this label should be filled out to explain its circumstances.